GSD

 Properly configure authentication cookies

-Authentication cookies verify that a user is logged in, so they must be properly configured to prevent unauthorized access.
-To mitigate the risk of these cookies being prone to common attacks like man-in-the-middle attacks, cross-site scripting (XSS), and cross-site-request-forgery (CSRF), it is important to set the Secure, HttpOnly, and SamSite cookie attributes.
+Next.js authentication cookies verify user sessions and must be properly configured to prevent unauthorized access.
+To mitigate risks like man-in-the-middle (MITM) attacks, cross-site scripting (XSS), and cross-site request forgery (CSRF), set the Secure, HttpOnly, and SameSite attributes.

 Should you build your own authentication system?